Lei1025/lei1025.github.io/_posts/2019-02-19Google Charts Example with an Algorithm Practice.md

 comments: true
 ---

->The reason why I choose `Google Charts` as my line chart solution is that I love it's data format and a variety of options.
+>The reason why I choose `Google Charts` as my line chart solution is because of its clean data format and a variety of options.

 I have to admit that Google Charts is not the best looking one, but it is very friendly for developers.
 First, the data set format always looks like a table, actually arrays in an array.
 Having compared with other libraries, this format is the clearest one for me.